 On October 23, 2023, CDC released a health advisory notice to communicate interim recommendations regarding the limited supply of nirsevimab, the new preventive antibody to protect infants against severe RSV.
 Read more: Limited Availability of Nirsevimab in the United States—Interim CDC Recommendations

 According to the CDC, adults at the highest risk for severe RSV illness include older adults, adults with chronic heart or lung disease, adults with weakened immune systems, and adults living in nursing homes or long-term care facilities.
 Every year, RSV causes approximately 60,000–160,000 hospitalizations and 6,000–10,000 deaths among older adults.
-There are now two FDA-approved RSV vaccines available for adults 60 and older – one from Pfizer and one from GSK.
-Click here for the RSV Vaccine Information Statement (VIS).
-In June 2023, the CDC recommended that adults 60 and older may receive a single dose of RSV vaccine, based on shared clinical decision-making.
-This means that these adults may receive a single dose of the RSV vaccine based on discussions with their healthcare provider about whether RSV vaccination is right for them.
+There are now two FDA-approved RSV vaccines available for adults 60 and older – one from Pfizer and one from GSK..

 RSV vaccine may be given at the same time as other vaccines like flu vaccine and COVID vaccine.
-Healthcare providers should be aware of underlying conditions that may increase the risk of severe RSV illness, and who might be most likely to benefit from these new vaccines.
-RSV vaccine is currently recommended as a single dose.
-Studies are ongoing to determine whether (and if so, when) revaccination may be needed.
-For more information on the prevention of RSV in adults, visit CDC’s page for Healthcare Providers.
+For more information on the prevention of RSV in adults, visit CDC’s RSV page